erigontech/erigon/README.md

 #       if you followed above instructions
 #
 # Note: uid/gid syntax below will automatically use uid/gid of running user so this syntax
-#       is intended to be ran via the dedicated user setup earlier
+#       is intended to be run via the dedicated user setup earlier
 #
 DOCKER_UID=$(id -u) DOCKER_GID=$(id -g) XDG_DATA_HOME=/preferred/data/folder DOCKER_BUILDKIT=1 COMPOSE_DOCKER_CLI_BUILD=1 make docker-compose